claudiatests/claudiatestsondisplay.github.io/pages/index.md

 Our team got its start at the [Institute for Digital Arts and Humanities](https://idah.indiana.edu/) at Indiana University Bloomington and is now funded by the [Digital Justice Development Grant program at the American Council on Learned Societies](https://www.acls.org/recent-fellows/?program_id=40090&_project_year=2024).

-Principal Project Team:
+Lead Curator:
-- Michelle Dalmau
+- Claudia González-Díaz
+Co-Curators:
-- Vanessa Elias
+- Aine Powerss
-- Kalani Craig
+- Camila Aguayo
-- Jazma Sutton
+- Hailee Corbin
+- Maryluna Santos Giraldo